 - Time of employment on current job

-- Gaps in employment: Gaps in employment in past two years allowed for W-2 wage earners
+- Gaps in employment in the past two years allowed for W-2 wage earners

-- Two years self employment required to qualify for mortgage for self employed borrowers
+Two years of self-employment are required to qualify for a mortgage for self-employed borrowers.

-Most mortgage borrowers are curious as of how long they need to be on their job in order to qualify for a home mortgage loan.
+Most mortgage borrowers are curious as to how long they need to be on their job in order to qualify for a home mortgage loan.

 Can Home Buyers Who Started Brand New Jobs Qualify For Mortgage?

-- If borrower was unemployed for six months or less, they can qualify for mortgage with no waiting period but 30 days of paycheck stubs needs to be provided to mortgage underwriter before a clear to close is issued.
+- But 30 days of paycheck stubs need to be provided to the mortgage underwriter before a clear to close is issued.

 Case Scenario With Gaps Of Employment On Mortgage For Self Employed Versus W-2 Borrowers